manueldinisjunior/Nabilaria/README.md

 - Welcome to Nabilaria, your premier destination for real estate services!
 This website, powered by WordPress as a Content Management System (CMS), showcases our extensive property listings with a focus on user experience, thanks to meticulous styling with CSS and JavaScript.

-## Project Related to ALX AFRICA's Webstack: Portfolio Project Task
+## Project Related to ALX AFRICA's Web stack: Portfolio Project Task

 [**Software Engineering - Backend Specialization**](https://www.alxafrica.com/back-end-web-development/)